 Months: September, October, November

-Perhaps the best month to visit Switzerland to get the best deals, fewer fellow tourists and most comfortable weather, is September.
+Another excellent month to visit Switzerland to get the best deals, fewer fellow tourists, and most comfortable weather is September.

 And while the days are getting shorter, they’re still long enough to feel like you can make the most of the precious time you get to spend in Switzerland!